neelgupta2112/value_action_gap_full_reproduced/README.md

 This repository replicates the paper [Mind the Value-Action Gap: Do LLMs Act in Alignment with Their Values?](https://arxiv.org/pdf/2501.15463?) from [EMNLP 2025](https://2025.emnlp.org/).

-This paper aims to answer *To what extent do LLM-generated value statements align with their value-informed actions?* (Value Alignment between LLM's **value claim & the corresponding actions**,
+This paper aims to answer *To what extent do LLM-generated value statements align with their value-informed actions?* (Value Alignment between LLM's **value claim & the corresponding actions**)

 We replicate the original authors Value-Action frameworks using their datasets for prompting models and their file eval_alignment_llama3.py for evaluating Llama's performance on the given tests.